Duchy of Silesia: History

 The subdivision of the Silesian duchies increased over the following generations and accompanied the fragmentation of Poland.
-Henry's III son Henry IV Probus upon the death of his uncle Władysław in 1270 ruled at Wrocław and in 1288 even became High Duke of Poland, until the male line became extinct with his death in 1290.
+Henry's III son Henry IV Probus, upon the death of his uncle Władysław in 1270, ruled at Wrocław and in 1288 even became High Duke of Poland, until the male line became extinct with his death in 1290.
 He was succeeded by his cousin Duke Henry V the Fat, son of Henry's III brother Bolesław II, who once again re-united the duchies of Wrocław and Legnica under his personal rule.
 The duchy lost its southern territories in 1290–1291, i.e. the Kłodzko Land, which passed to Bohemia, and the towns of Świdnica, Rychbach, Ząbkowice, Ziębice and Strzelin, which passed to the Duchy of Jawor after Duke Bolko I the Strict of Jawor supported Henry V's assumption of the Duchy of Wrocław.
 Nevertheless, upon the death of Henry V in 1296, his heritage was again partitioned among his sons.
 The second, Duke Henry VI the Good, in order to ward off claims raised by his elder brother Duke Bolesław III the Generous of Legnica, in 1327 signed an inheritance treaty with King John of Bohemia, like most of the Silesian duchies had been vassalized by the Kingdom of Bohemia in the early 14th century.
 As the Polish king Casimir III in the 1335 Treaty of Trentschin had renounced Silesia, Henry's VI duchy passed without opposition to the Bohemian kingdom when he died without male heirs three months later.

-Silesia was incorporated into the Lands of the Bohemian Crown under the Holy Roman Empire, after King Casimir III had acknowledged the acquisition by the 1348 Treaty of Namslau with King Charles IV — except for the Upper Silesian duchies of Oświęcim and Zator, which in the 16th century were integrated in the Polish Kraków Voivodeship, as well as the Duchy of Siewierz, that was purchased by the Archbishop of Kraków in 1443.
+Silesia was incorporated into the Lands of the Bohemian Crown under the Holy Roman Empire, after King Casimir III had acknowledged the acquisition by the 1348 Treaty of Namysłów with King Charles IV — except for the Upper Silesian duchies of Oświęcim and Zator, which, though held as Bohemian fiefs for a time, later passed into Polish control and were incorporated into the Kraków Voivodeship in the 16th century, and for the Duchy of Siewierz, which had been purchased by the Archbishop of Kraków in 1443.